 Comparing actions: Challenge-response

-Under this face recognition approach, a user is required to take a special action called a challenge.
+Under this face recognition approach, a user is required to take a special action called a challenge for liveness detection.
 The system ensures that required action was taken.
 Usually, a group of actions is required to make the model reliable.
 These actions can include smiles, expressions of emotions such as sadness, surprise or head movements.
 These interactions require significant time and are inconvenient for users.